TerraMaxInc/order-app-docs/docs/how-to/add-new-function.md

   creates the API within Azure so that permissiont o access it can now be granted elsewhere.

+## 4. Add the New Function to the client app’s Scope

+- On the same page in the Azure Portal as step 3, beneath the apis is a list of client applications.
+Click on the application with Client Id `df62e6f2-df30-4e5c-b33e-87261d6e82ce`.
+- A popip will appear with a list of Authorized scopes; these are the APIs specifically within the scope to the given app.
+The new API should appear in the list unchecked; check it and save.

-## 4. Add Permission for the New Function
+## 5. Add Permission for the New Function

 - In the Azure Portal, go to:
   - Entra \> Manage \> App Registrations